 after they have partaken of the forbidden fruit.

 God entrusts man (Adam) with the power to name.
 With this trust to name, Adam also has responsibility for his naming, and with this responsibility he is given headship.
-Since we all share the world, all of us must exercise this headship.
-The lesson is straightforward for walking in the Way: you have headship, you are responsible for how you name, you are also responsible for the consequences.
+Since we all share the world, within our daily lives all of us must exercise this headship.
+The lesson is straightforward for Walking in the Way: you have headship, you are responsible for how you name.
 A lazy mind yields no fruit!

 Let us revisit the garden once more.
 At first, Adam only tended what God had provided in the garden (Gen. 2.15).
 Now God gives Adam a direct responsibility, a responsibility which carries with it the power to designate or to differentiate.
 In naming the animals Adam takes his first real step in responsibility.
 This step is taken through the power of speech.
 Just as with Adam, your naming becomes specific and precise.
 Naming becomes the first overtly directed action Adam takes.
 It is a major step forward for Adam in relationship to God.
 So it is for us.